As the weather gets colder, nothing beats a baked dessert. Warm sweet fruit, with a crumbly crunchy topping.

 - 6 dried dates chopped finely

-- 6 tablespoons spread at room temperature such as Nuttelex (butter can also be used) or alternatively, 4 tablespoons olive oil
+- 6 tablespoons butter at room temperature.
+Alternatively, 4 tablespoons olive oil

 - 2 Cups wholemeal or plain flour (This is where you can replace the flour with equal quantities of ground nuts* for a gluten free option)